MicrosoftDocs/win32/desktop-src/SecCrypto/diffie-hellman-schannel-provider-algorithms.md

-﻿---
+---
-Description: 'The purpose of the Diffie-Hellman algorithm is to make it possible for two or more hosts to create and share an identical, secret encryption key, by simply sharing information over a network that is not secure.' ms.assetid: 'f89a1268-e364-41ec-a6a8-1f6331dbb787'
+Description: The purpose of the Diffie-Hellman algorithm is to make it possible for two or more hosts to create and share an identical, secret encryption key, by simply sharing information over a network that is not secure. ms.assetid: f89a1268-e364-41ec-a6a8-1f6331dbb787
-title: 'Diffie-Hellman/Schannel Provider Algorithms'
+title: Diffie-Hellman/Schannel Provider Algorithms ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Diffie-Hellman/Schannel Provider Algorithms